 Before using assistive delivery techniques, your doctor might recommend a C-section delivery or the use of specific medications to encourage your labor to progress.
 There are two types of assistive birth devices your doctor might choose to employ.

-- Forceps Delivery – during a vaginal delivery, your doctor may use forceps to deliver your newborn if your labor is not progressing as it should.
+The first method is forceps delivery.
+During a vaginal delivery, your doctor may use forceps to deliver your newborn if your labor is not progressing as it should.
 Forceps are medical instruments that resemble a large pair of spoons or salad tongs.
 They help guide your baby’s head through the birth canal.
 Forceps are usually employed as you push during a contraction.

-- Vacuum Extraction – during a vacuum extraction, your physician will use a vacuum device to assist your baby through the birth canal.
+The other method is vacuum extraction.
+During vacuum extraction, your physician will use a vacuum device to assist your baby through the birth canal.
 The vacuum extractor is a medical instrument with a cup that can be either soft or rigid.
 The cup suctions as you push through a contraction.
 Your doctor may choose a vacuum extraction if your labor slows, stalls, or stops.

 The Risks of Instrument-Assisted Deliveries